ABOUT THE GMAT®

 GMAT scores are used as a common benchmark to compare candidates for admission to MBA and specialised Masters programmes.

-Although you'll commonly hear GMAT scores referred to as a number out of 800, you will actually receive 5 scores on the GMAT:
+Although you'll commonly hear GMAT scores referred to as a number out of 800, you will actually receive five scores on your GMAT score report:

 An overall score, ranging from 200 to 800